 Giving up refined white flour is difficult because its in just about everything.
 However a Holistic Lifestyle Coach can identify the issues in your diet and help support and educate you to make the transition from refined white flour back to more Asian staple carbohydrates than your grandparents ate such as rice, yams, sweet potatoes, potatoes, taro and cassava.

 The lack of regular movement and prolonged periods of sitting, whether someone sits behind a desk at work or behind the wheel, has been proven to be associated to high blood pressure.
 Less sitting and increased overall movement throughout the day can go a long way to alleviating high blood pressure as can personal training.
 Appropriate fitness training 2 or 3 times a week can go a long way to improving your blood pressure naturally.
 Cardio can help but weight training is more beneficial as individually training various muscle groups will increase blood flow to those muscles (even when asleep), insulin sensitivity and done correctly myofibrillar hypertrophy (increasing muscle density or “tone” without increasing size).
-A holistic Performance Coach can help by performing a full functional movement screen, assessing your muscle imbalances and designing a program that both works for you and that you will enjoy.
+A Holistic Personal Trainer can help by performing a full functional movement screen, assessing your muscle imbalances and designing a program that both works for you and that you will enjoy.

 "Sitting is the new smoking."